mikbe/pomidor_timer/README.markdown

 ## Usage Instructions ##

-The use of the app is very intuitive so should work how you would expect it to.
+The use of the app is, hopefully, very intuitive so should work how you would expect it to.

 ### Timer Tab ###